NixOS/rfcs/rfcs/0085-nixos-release-stablization.md

 [motivation]: #motivation

 We want to release on time without herculian efforts.
-Limited restrictions to merging breaking changes should avoid the common practice of forcing many, largely-untested, commits into master before branch-off.
+Limited restrictions to merging breaking changes to `staging` should avoid the common practice of forcing many, largely-untested, commits into master before branch-off.